HumanCellAtlas/hca-jamboree-representative-genes/README.md

 * Limiting target set size to: 20, 30, 50 and 100 genes
 * Using naive perfect model of osmFISH measurmeent
    * suggested sampling model: binomial subsampling of scRNA-seq molecules, using observed osmFISH cell sizes

+It might be useful to use imputed versions of the scRNA-seq data (cortex_full_impute.csv provides a version of Zeisel et al. data imputed with MAGIC).

 For the final step, generate optimal target sets,
 * Aim to recover layer 2 clusters